canvasxyz/canvas/packages/canvas-hooks/README.md

 Then, in any component inside your app, you can use the two canvas hooks: `useCanvas` and `useRoute`.

 `useCanvas` returns an object with configuration data about the connected canvas app and the currently-authenticated user.
-Most importantly, it has an async `dispatch` method that you can use to sign and send actions.
+Most importantly, it has an async `connect` method to request authentication from MetaMask and an async `dispatch` method that you can use to sign and send actions.

 `useRoute` takes a string route and an object of params, and works like the `useSWR` hook, returning an error or an array of results.
 Internally, it uses the [EventSource API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource).